AnuragMTP/AnuragMTP/README.md

 - 👀 I’m interested in space-tech, finance/economics, electronics, agriculture and synthwave music.
 - 🌱 I’m currently learning phython.
 - 💞️ I’m looking to collaborate on projects in any of the above listed.
-- 📫 How to reach me give me a shout at https://www.linkedin.com/in/anuragmtp/
+- 📫 To reach me just give me a shout at https://www.linkedin.com/in/anuragmtp/

 <!---
 AnuragMTP/AnuragMTP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.